magento/devdocs/guides/v2.0/comp-mgr/trouble/cman/ce-ee-upgrade.md

 If this error displays, resolve it as follows:

-1. Log in to your Magento server as the Magento file system owner.
+1. Log in to your Magento server as the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %}.
 2. Enter the following commands in the order shown:

 		php <your Magento install dir>/bin/magento setup:upgrade